What does a Rheostat do: Functionality And Differences From The Potentiometer

 (a bunch of resistors)

-The difference between potentiometer and rheostats
+The difference between a potentiometer and rheostats

 It is paramount to identify differences as the electric components have a slightly similar function and construction.
 The differences include: